 Dermatophytes give white or buff-colored growth within 5-10 days of incubation along with a red-colored medium.
 For definitive identification of dermatophytes, additional testing is required.
 The color change after two weeks of incubation is likely due to contaminating saprophytic fungi.

-- DTM should be used only as a screening test for the detection of dermatophytes.
-Other organisms such as saprophytic fungi, yeast may also grow on DTM and produce alkaline metabolite thus changing the color of the medium.
+- DTM should be used only as a screening test to detect dermatophytes.
+Other organisms such as saprophytic fungi and yeast may also grow on DTM and produce alkaline metabolites, thus changing the color of the medium.

-- Saprophytic fungi may grow and change the color of the medium into the red.
-This problem is particularly encountered if the sample is contaminated with soils such as samples from feet and or nails.
+- Saprophytic fungi may grow and change the color of the medium into red.
+This problem is mainly encountered if the sample is contaminated with soils, such as samples from feet and or nails.